Death of Diana, Princess of Wales: Television

 In the United Kingdom, the BBC were the first to announce the crash, with Martyn Lewis on the air on both BBC1 (interrupting the film Borsalino) and BBC2.
 Lewis would later announce Diana's death at 6 am.
 On BBC World, Nik Gowing was on duty within a few hours of the crash for rolling coverage alongside Maxine Mawhinney and George Arney.

 On ITN, Tim Willcox was also on duty for regular news bulletins, announcing the crash at about 1:30 am.
 Dermot Murnaghan would come on the air later, at 4:40am for rolling coverage, later announcing the Princess' death.

 On Sky News, Kay Burley announced the death of Diana before 5:15 am, and stayed for rolling coverage.

-In the United States, schedules were also scrapped for news coverage.
+In the United States, schedules were also interrupted for news coverage.
 On MSNBC, Brian Williams was on air around 10 pm ET, with rolling coverage, before announcing Diana's death at 11:48 pm ET.
 Linden Soles and Jim Clancy, respectively, were on CNN reporting the car crash and Diana's death, with Soles giving the initial announcement, and Clancy continuing coverage.